-I’ve added this post to my help pages for people leaving AOL because some of you use Vista.
-Deleting AOL’s leftover files and folders can’t be done on Vista without knowing these tricks to access your system-protected folders.
+I’ve added this post for people leaving AOL because some of you use Vista, Windows 7 or Windows 8.
+Deleting AOL’s leftover files and folders can’t be done on these systems without learning a few special tricks.
 As usual, take these steps at your own risk.
 If you have a question, you can leave a comment or email me.

 This post is completely out-of-date and inaccurate, but I don’t plan on editing or deleting it.
 Instead, please see my fully updated AOL layoffs chart for 1996-2010.

 I have to hand it to Owen Thomas of Valleywag for pure, unbridled ambition: who else would attempt a chart of all the layoffs at AOL from Day One until another 2,000 people were laid off this October?

 How about me?
 I think I’ve gotten closer to a full account of the carnage at AOL than Owen did.
 Give him credit, though; he was only off by 3,945 people and left out only a few years worth of layoffs.
 How much does Valleywag pay, anyway – not that I’m interested?

 I’ve been wanting to redo Owen’s chart for three weeks but as a few of you know I wasn’t quite up to it.
 So with apologies for my belatedness, here’s the most complete chart of AOL layoffs I think anyone has come up with.

 Last updated 3-11-09.